MetaMask/metamask-extension/test/e2e/mmi/README.md

 ![CircleCI Job Actifact detail](resources/circleci-artifact-screnshot.png)

 ## Contact MMI team
-If you encounter any problems while working on these e2e tests, you can write into the Consensys Slack channel `metamask-mmi-collab`.
+If you encounter any problems while working on these e2e tests, you can write into the Consensys Slack channel `contact-mmi-team`.